borneo-iot/borneoiot.com/content/en/products/buce.md

 image: /uploads/products/blc06mk1/gallery/blc06mk1-cover.jpg
 ---

-Buce (Model BLC06MK1) is an innovative, open-source 6-channel all-in-one WiFi LED PWM controller designed for makers and engineers who love DIY lighting projects, particularly in aquariums and photography.
+Buce (Model BLC06MK1) is an innovative, open-source, 6-channel, all-in-one WiFi LED PWM embedded controller module.
+It’s designed for makers and engineers passionate about DIY lighting projects, especially in aquariums and photography.

 This versatile controller provides six independent PWM channels, allowing users to customize and control lighting effects wirelessly through our open-source mobile app.
 With multi-segment dimming capabilities, Buce can simulate natural daylight transitions, such as sunrise and sunset, enhancing the visual experience in various settings.

+## Buce Is Not a Dev Board

+Buce is not a traditional development board!
+We have already completed the toughest "dev" work, building the firmware and mobile app, so you don't have to.

+Just connect Buce to a constant-current LED driver and attach some LED chips, and you've got yourself a smart, WiFi-enabled, multi-channel, multi-segment dimming light fixture.

-## Applications
+### Applications

 * **Aquarium Lighting**
     Aquarium hobbyists can use Buce to simulate natural lighting environments, promoting the health and growth of aquatic plants or corals.